CAMB-DSbD/tee-morello-performance-experiments/README.md

   <p align="center"><em>Figure 11: Abruptly termination of process by the OS.</em></p>

 - **Crash of cheriBSD OS:**
   We have observed systematic crashes of the cheriBSD OS when the `memory_reader.py` script attempted to read a specific range of memory addresses.
-As shown in Fig. 12, the OS crashed reporting a `Broken pipe` error and the disconnection of the remote SSH shell when the `memory_reader.py` attempted to read addresses in the `0x4a300000` --- `0x4bb00000` range.
-See Fig. 13.
+As shown in Figure 12, the OS crashed reporting a `Broken pipe` error and the disconnection of the remote SSH shell when the `memory_reader.py` attempted to read addresses in the `0x4a300000` --- `0x4bb00000` range.
+See Figure 13.

   <p align="center">
     <img src="./figs/crashoutputbrokenpipe.png" alt="client_loop: send disconnect: Broken pipe" width="75%"/>
   </p>
   <p align="center"><em>Figure 12: client_loop: send disconnect: Broken pipe.</em></p>

   <p align="center">
     <img src="./figs/crashmemrange.png" alt="Crashing memory range" width="75%"/>